On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 ERCP IS

-Rate of patients with first-time malignant neoplasms of stage 1-2
+Rate of first-time detected patients with stage 1-2 malignant neoplasms

 once a year